Defeating Procrastination: Tips for Growing Your Business

 You’re not lazy

-Our brains are constantly looking for ways to reward ourselves - to self soothe and self comfort.
-Any sniff of discomfort and we find ourselves seeking out a feel good alternative.
-That might show up as eating junk food, binge watching too much tv, and buying stuff we don’t need etc.
+Our brains are constantly looking for ways to reward ourselves - to self-soothe and self-comfort.
+Any sniff of discomfort and we find ourselves seeking out a feel-good alternative.
+That might show up as eating junk food, binge-watching too much TV, and buying stuff we don’t need, etc.

-We’re all familiar with the ‘feel good’ hormone dopamine but did you know that it doesn’t have a stop button?
+We’re all familiar with the ‘feel-good’ hormone dopamine, but did you know that it doesn’t have a stop button?
 I know!

 Once we climb into that rabbit hole and begin Googling something like ‘office chairs’ (a true and recent story) on the internet, we can find ourselves ‘forgetting’ what we set out to do.
-Dopamine doesn’t have an off switch - it’s there to get us to seek something out but has no off switch.
+Dopamine doesn’t have an off switch - it’s there to get us to seek something out, but it has no off switch.
 That’s why we need to get really clear on the outcomes that we want to achieve (see above).

 It’s all about fear

-Often emotions have a basis of fear around them.
+Often, emotions have a basis of fear around them.
 The thought of carrying out a particular task might bring up feelings of insecurity, self-doubt, resentment, uncertainty, even anger - well, you can see why you would try to avoid that!
-These feelings then have a knock on effect and we find ourselves losing motivation - we don’t want to risk experiencing the same negative result.
+These feelings then have a knock-on effect, and we find ourselves losing motivation - we don’t want to risk experiencing the same negative result.

 “In delay there lies no plenty.”

-Useful tips to consider before starting out on a task and whilst in the middle of a task:
+Useful tips to consider before starting on a task and whilst in the middle of a task:

 Have a clear outcome for what you want to achieve.

 It’s hard to focus if you don’t have a deeper motivation.
-Use an external motivation if required and get into the ‘flow’ says Leo Babauta of Zen Habits.
+Use an external motivation if required and get into the ‘flow,’ says Leo Babauta of Zen Habits.

 Don’t focus on the arduous task ahead.
 Instead, focus on how good it will feel to reach your goal.
 Can you imagine yourself reaching your goal?
 Really paint a picture of how this will look and feel.